chad3814/node-hashtable/README.md

 ### `put ( key, value )`

 Insert a new key/value pair in the hashmap.
-The key must be a string, and the value can be any javascript type, including objects.
+The key can be any javascript type, except undefined and null, including objects.
+The value can be any javascript type, including objects.

 ### `get ( key )`